aws-solutions/media-services-application-mapper/README.md

 * Edges (connections) on diagrams generally represent some type of data flow

+* Resources with redundant data paths are drawn with multiple, labeled connections

 ![Simple Workflow](images/diagram-nodes-edges.png)

 * Simple and complex workflows of Media Services resources can be discovered and represented